 The footpaths can become muddy and there are also tree roots to look out for so sensible shoes are recommended.

-Rogie Falls was the first official stop on our NC500 route following on from Loch Morlich and Dores Beach which aren’t technically on the trail.
+Rogie Falls was the first official stop on our NC500 itinerary following on from Loch Morlich and Dores Beach which aren’t technically on the trail.
 Before we headed to Tarbat Ness Lighthouse for the night.